November 28, 2024

 The key to success

+The key to success in a nanny share is ultimately lots of communication and honesty.
+The more you can cover in advance of any conflict, the easier the relationship will be.
+Many families have great experiences with nanny shares, while some do not.
+Do your research, trust your gut and then communicate as much as possible to pave the way for a great experience.
 If you feel that organizing a nanny share is too much work or too inconvenient, or you can’t seem to find the right family or nanny to do the share with, you may want to consider other childcare alternatives like hiring your own nanny, or hosting an au pair.
 The cost of au pair childcare is competitive with the rates of nanny shares, depending on the number of hours of childcare you need.
 In addition to being affordable, au pairs provide flexibility in scheduling and cultural exchange.
 In the end, the highest priority is finding the right match for your family.